hyperjumptech/grule-rule-engine/docs/Function_en.md

     some.cost = Pogo.AddTax(come.cost, 0.15);
 ```

-### Important Thing you must know about Custom Function in Grule
+### The Laws of Custom Function in Grule

-When you make your own function to be called from the rule engine, you need to know the following rules.
+When you make your own function to be called from the rule engine, you need to know the following laws:

-1. The function must be visible.
-The convention for public functions should start with a capital letter.
+1. The function must be visible, meaning that functions must start with a
+   capital letter.
 Private functions cannot be executed.
-2. The function must only return 1 type.
-Returning multiple variables from a function is not supported, the rule execution will fail if there are multiple return variables.
+2. The function must only return one value type.
+Returning multiple values from
+   a function is not supported and the rule execution will fail if there are
+   multiple return values.
-3. The way number literals are treated in Grule's GRL is such that a **decimal** will always be taken as an `int64` type and a **real** as `float64`, thus always consider to define your function arguments and returns from the types `int64` and `float64` when you work with numbers.
+3. The way number literals are treated in Grule's GRL is such that a
+   **integer** will always be taken as an `int64` type and a **real** as
+   `float64`, thus you must always define your numeric types accordingly.